mercan26/Assignment-2/README.md

     tracker - a folder that contains a NPM module for use in your lab assignment.

 This directory is the "starting point" set of files for Lab 1: Intro to JS.

-If you missed today's lecture, look over the slides (if available, watch the lecture video), and  read Chapter 2: JavaScript Primer from your text to understand what we covered in class.
-We want to get up to speed and be using Javascript to build cool stuff quickly.
+If you missed today's lecture, look over the slides (if available, watch the
+lecture video), and  read Chapter 2: JavaScript Primer from your text to
+understand what we covered in class.
+We want to get up to speed and be using
+Javascript to build cool stuff quickly.

-The first assignment is super simple and is just to help you "get your feet wet" with writing relatively simple javascript.
+The first assignment is super simple and is just to help you "get your feet
+wet" with writing relatively simple javascript.

-<i>0) Before everything else, remember that its easier to keep things organized
-from the start than it is to organize a bunch of random files later.
+*0) Before everything else, remember that its easier to keep things organized from the start than it is to organize a bunch of random files later.
 Make sure you have folder somewhere in your local for Labs/class assignments.
-This folder should be your "Workspace".
-In VS Code you can select the <b> File</b>
-Menu, then select <b>Open Workspace</b> and then navigate to and choose the appropriate folder.</i></b>
+This folder should be your **Workspace**.
+In VS Code you can select the **File** Menu, then select *Open Workspace* and then navigate to and choose the appropriate folder.

-In your VS_Code terminal:
+In your VS_Code terminal:<br>
+<b> 1) Clone the Homework folder</b>
+<i> a) If you opened your HW folder as the workspace, then your terminal
+should already start in the correct directory location.
+If not, navigate to the correct directory in your terminal.<br><br>
+ b)  Once you are in the correct

 <b> 1) make a new ActivityTracker folder (in the terminal or in VS Code)</b>

    <em> a) change directories into ActivityTracker (this has to be in the terminal)